bmcgaughey1/DroneLidarCode/README.md

 ## Installation

 There is no formal install process related to this code.
-However, you can simply clone the repository to your local computer.
+If you want everything, you can clone the repository to your local computer.
 The easiest way to do this is to click the button labeled “\<\> Code” on the repository home page.
 Then click “download ZIP”.
 Once on your local computer, you can unzip the repository into a folder of your choosing.
+You can also copy code from individual files into your local RStudio session.
+The process for accessing code in individual files (and CSV or XLSX files) is different depending on the file type.
+In general, you always want to copy “raw” text to avoid getting line numbers or other decoration in the copied text.